Helping Trauma, Post Traumatic Stress Disorder, PTSD using EMDR Therapy at 1066 Therapy

 - Bedwetting and separation anxiety in children

-An individual may not experience all of these symptoms, and the symptoms may not start straight after the trauma, sometimes they can start months or years after the event, and if this happens the person may not connect their problems to the traumatic experience.
+A person may not experience all of these symptoms, and the symptoms may not start straight after the trauma.
+Sometimes the symptoms can start months or years after the event.
+Thus, the person may not connect their problems to the traumatic experience.

-I have taken accredited Level 1 training with EMDR Extra and I can use this technique either as a ‘stand-alone’ therapy or as part of an integrated approach.
+I have taken accredited Level 1 training with EMDR Extra.
+As a result, I can use this technique either as a ‘stand-alone’ therapy or as part of an integrated approach.

 If you would like to book a free 30 minute initial consultation to discuss your suitability for EMDR then please contact me on 07722783490 or by email.